samuelmcdermott/samuelmcdermott.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This is the website of Dr Samuel McDermott.
+This is the website of Dr Samuel McDermott, Programme Manager of the Sensor CDT.